╭

 ┊

-learn a bit about Reverse Mathematics, which works with second order Logic because, while the expressiveness has its burdens, feels non-negotiable.
+arithmetic.
+But it's time to learn a bit about Reverse Mathematics, which works with second order Logic because, while the expressiveness has its burdens, feels

 ╰